sut-ai/notes/notebooks/14_regression/index.md

 We can see in the above examples that $M = 3$ gives us the best curve.
 If we compare the validation loss for $M=3$ and $M=9$, the loss will be less for $M=3$ since it's closer to the green curve.

 ### Regularization
-Although using a validation set is a good way to prevent overfitting, We still might be trying to find the curve which best fits the data, not the curve which best matches it.
+Although using a validation set is a good way to prevent overfitting, We still might try to find the curve which best fits the data, not the curve which best matches it.
 Regularization tries to make $w$ smaller.
 The intuition is that large coefficients in $w$ happen because it tries to fit the points.
 It means that the curve will only get closer to each point.
 However, decreasing coefficients will make a better curve which might be further from each point, but does a better job at predicting the unseen data.

 We only define $l_2-\text{regularization}$ since it's easier to derive and understand.
 The loss function is